TGianella/TGianella/README.md

 My name is Théo Gianella.
 I'm a former PhD candidate in French literature and aspiring developer.
 Currently, I'm wrapping up a bootcamp in web development at The Hacking Project.
 I am very curious about all fields of development and am looking to widen my skillset, with a preference for back-end and DevOps !

-Right now I'm working on my first Node.js package : a small CLI program to easily and smoothly create new React components.
-Apart from that I am actively learning Rust !
+I freshly released my (humble) first npm package : a small CLI program to easily and smoothly create new React components.
+You can find it [here](https://www.npmjs.com/package/@tgianella/create-react-component-cli) ! :tada:

+Apart from that I am currently learning Rust :crab: and WebAssembly, hit me up with any tips or feedback on my projects !

 <!--
 **TGianella/TGIanella** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.